BioSystemsUM/drug_response_pipeline/almanac/README.md

 tuned hyperparameters), the plots that were generated from these tables, and the results from the SHAP analysis, including a CSV file containing the calculated SHAP values.

-Note: In our results files, the drug-gene interactions (DGI) that were used to filter the omics files were originally called "targets".
+Note: In our results (and settings) files, the drug-gene interactions (DGI) that were used to filter the omics files were originally called "targets", and the expression dataset filtered by protein-coding genes was originally called expr(full).
 In addition, in the original results table the description for the model trained on mutations summarized at the pathway level ("expr(target genes, dense, MinMaxScaler) + mut (pathway-level, target genes) + cnv (GISTIC, target genes) + drug (ECFP4, Dense)") mistakenly refers target genes after pathway-level, but the pathway-level mutation data were not filtered using the DGI (targets) gene list.